 In this case, we are using static media to describe media that is represented by a file, whether it be an mp3 or WebM file.
 This file sits on a server and can be delivered — like most other files — to the browser.
 This is often known as a progressive download.

-Live streamed media lacks a finite start and end time as rather than a static file, it is a stream of data that the server passes on down the line to the browser and is often adaptive (see below).
+Livestreamed media lacks a finite start and end time as rather as a static file, it is a stream of data that the server passes on down the line to the browser and is often adaptive (see below).
 Usually, we require different formats and special server-side software to achieve this.

 Streaming Audio and Video on Demand